LFbruck/JavaScript-I/README.md

 - Write simple web programs in JavaScript.
 - Implement decision-making and selection logic in JavaScript.
 - Develop your first web programs manipulating the DOM with JavaScript.
+- Write JavaScript programs using arrays
+- Program loops/iterations in JavaScript
+- Create and use functions in JavaScript
+- Work with strings (text) and numbers in JavaScript
+- Find and fix bugs (errors) in JavaScript

 ---